mesolitica/malaysian-dataset/README.md

 ## Donation

-1. We want to make sure downloaders got the best bandwidth and top speed, we host everything on S3, **please consider a donation** to prevent top-speed shutdown!
+1. We want to make sure downloaders got the best bandwidth and top speed, we host everything on S3, **please consider a donation** to prevent top-speed shutdown or broken link!
 2. **Husein** really need money to stay survive, he is still a human. **7053174643, CIMB Click, Husein Zolkepli**